Biography

 Research Interests

-Anthropology of Law and Politics, Language and Law, Economic Anthropology, Digital Ethnography, Post-Colonial and Decolonial Thought and Methods, Education, Youth, Latin and South America (Colombia, Chile, Argentina), Latino/Latina/Latine/Latinx Studies, Comparative Law, Criminal Procedure, Constitutional Law, Evidence Law, Legal Reasoning, Legal Education, and the Legal Profession.
+Anthropology of Law and Politics, Language and Law, Economic Anthropology, Anthropology of Globalization, Digital Ethnography, Post-Colonial and Decolonial Theory and Methods, Education, Youth, Latin and South America (Colombia, Chile, Argentina), Latino/Latina/Latine/Latinx Studies, Comparative Law, Criminal Procedure, Constitutional Law, Evidence Law, Legal Reasoning, Legal Education, and the Legal Profession.

 Research Description

-I study the experience of international graduate legal students from Latin America pursuing legal education in the U.S. under current transformations in the global and local context.
+I study the experiences of international graduate legal students from Latin America pursuing legal education in the U.S. amid current transformations in the global and local contexts.
 As someone also trained as a lawyer, I am interested in exploring different aspects of the socialization process that international graduate students undergo at U.S. law schools and how global and local political, economic, and social factors inform these educational processes.
-My research intersects the fields of legal and political anthropology, linguistic anthropology, economic anthropology, education (College, Graduate, and Post-Graduate), Latin American Diaspora in the U.S., Post-Colonial and Decolonial Thought, and South America.
+My research intersects the fields of legal anthropology, education (College, Graduate, and Post-Graduate), youth, and migration.

 Education